 Customizable Training Materials

 The expression customizable training materials refers to training packages that have already been predesigned so that they are classroom-ready.
 In addition, these materials can be edited as needed (including adding the trainer’s own logo).

 So, if a trainer purchases them s/he can teach that topic straight away without the need to do their own research and design while being free to edit and customize the program materials as needed.

 A delivery method is simply the way in which teaching is provided.
 For example: in a classroom, using a CD, with a video conference, with a mixture of classroom and virtual activities (called blended learning), etc.

 This a form of anthropology, which researches a culture via observational methods.
-The intention with ethnography is to understand the cultural representations and ways in which that culture live and the meaning system and social structures of that given culture or community.
+The intention of ethnography is to understand the cultural representations and ways in which that culture lives and the meaning system and social structures of that given culture or community.